andricicezar/fstar-io/io/README.md

     https://github.com/FStarLang/FStar/releases/tag/v2023.02.01

+And add the `bin/` subdirectory of F\* to your path.
+You need Z3 installed as well, read INSTALL.md for details.

+An alternative is to download the sources of F\*, at the tag v2023.02.01 (commit hash `0eeac0892f95756eec45d343a9c62ea44560848e`) and run `opam install .` in the root.
+That will take care of compiling and installing F\* into OPAM.

-If `fstar.exe` is in your $PATH, then running `make` will verify all modules in this directory.
+Once installed, if `fstar.exe` is in your $PATH, then running `make` will verify all modules in this directory.
 Otherwise, edit the `FSTAR` variable in the Makefile to point to your F\* binary.
 You can use `-j` to run several jobs in parallel.

-Install via OPAM?

 Compiling the webserver
 =======================